 Breast cancer symptoms vary from person to person and there is no exact definition of what a lump or mass feels like.
 The best thing to do is to be familiar with your breasts so you know how “normal” feels and looks.
 If you notice any changes, tell your doctor.
-While regular self-exams are important, many breast cancers are found by mammograms before any symptoms appear.
+While regular self-exams are important, many breast cancers are found through regular screening mammograms before any symptoms appear.

 Breast cancer symptoms may include: